anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 ## 14. AQI Calculation

-The dashboard calculates the displayed AQI from PM2.5.
+The dashboard calculates the displayed AQI using PM2.5 concentration.

-PM2.5 is one of the most important pollutants for AQI calculation.
+PM2.5 is one of the important pollutants used in AQI calculations.

-The project uses PM2.5 concentration and maps it to the corresponding AQI range.

-This allows the dashboard to display:
+The project maps the PM2.5 concentration to the corresponding AQI range so that the dashboard can display:

-- AQI value
+* AQI value
-- AQI category
+* AQI category
-- PM2.5 concentration
+* PM2.5 concentration

-instead of simply showing the 1–5 OpenWeather AQI scale.
+This approach allows the dashboard to provide an EPA-style AQI display instead of directly presenting the OpenWeather 1–5 AQI scale.

 ---